-Jill Byers is in her first season as an assistant coach at Ohio State.
+Jill Byers is in her second season as an assistant coach at Ohio State in 2016.

-Last season, Byers helped lead Stony Brook to an impressive 17-win season, claiming the America East Title and an NCAA Tournament appearance.
-The Seawolves posted 11-concecutive wins, and broke their own Division I record for goals allowed per game, yielding an average of 5.65.
+Two years ago prior to her arrival in Columbus, Byers helped lead Stony Brook to an impressive 17-win season, claiming the America East Title and an NCAA Tournament appearance.
+The Seawolves posted 11-consecutive wins, and broke their own Division I record for goals allowed per game, yielding an average of 5.65.
 Prior to her stint at Stony Brook, Byers sidelined as Notre Dame's top assistant and helped her alma mater to an NCAA Tournament berth in 2013.